-All ductile iron pipe (DIP) mains shall be protected from exterior corrosion.
-This protection shall consist of encasement in a polyethylene protective wrapping or other approved methods.
-Refer to COP Supplement Specification 750.2 and MAG Specifications Section 610.6.2 and 620.6.3.
+All ductile iron pipe (DIP) mains shall be protected from exterior corrosion per the City of Phoenix Requirements for Corrosion Protection Design Standards Development Report for Large Diameter Ductile Iron, Steel, CCP and RCP Water Transmission Pipelines.
+All DIP shall be encased in a polyethylene protective wrapping in addition to any other corrosion protection systems.
+Refer to COP Supplement Specification 750.2 and MAG Specifications Section 610.6.2 and 620.6.3 and the Technical Specification in Appendix A